hammady/classdojo-attachment-downloader/README.md

       slides1.ppt
 ```

-This output is stored on the directory `./downloads` as per the above example.
+This output is stored in the directory `./downloads` as per the above example.